Peabo83/Valheim-Server-Web-GUI/README.md

 # Valheim-Server-Web-GUI

+# This repository is still a work in progress

 This is a 'no database' web GUI built on Nimdy's Dedicated Valheim server script ( https://github.com/Nimdy/Dedicated_Valheim_Server_Script )

 ## Features